alxfed/alxfed.github.io/_posts/2015-03-12-Genesis-of-authors.markdown

 <b>Never been in the cult:</b>

   Marquis de Condorcet - "Condorcet Paradox".

+<b> The expanders of the religion:</b>

+    John Tukey ( - 2000) - 1962 paper “The Future of Data Analysis.”

 </pre>
 ### Present day Cause and Effect relationship theory Lineage.
 <pre>